 In the last couple of years July has been excessively hot (up to 38C/100F for 2/3 weeks in 2015 although statistically the maximum should be 28C/82F) but cooling off in August.

-• Winter is generally lovely – any month after November, with blue skies and light-jacket cold (average lows of about 6C/43F and highs about 14C/57F), though it does rain from time to time so it’s a bit of a gamble.
+• Winter – November, December, January, February – is generally fine, with blue skies and light-jacket cold (average lows of about 6C/43F and highs about 14C/57F), though it does rain from time to time so it’s a bit of a gamble.

 Statistically the wettest months are October-November, but that’s only 1/4 chance at the worst.
 British and North Europeans who are desperate for some UV to counteract SAD would do well to visit in winter.
 Italians love Nice in winter, in spite of the fact that they do not lack UV!

 The view from Eze’s ‘Exotic Garden’ which does have an entry fee but is worth it for the views.

 ***Eze, a superb location, panoramic views and delightful little streets, Eze is a must-see, but crowd avoidance is essential as it’s tiny and parking limited.
 One problem is that the obvious transport solution, the train, stops well below the village at Eze-sur-Mer and the walk up on the Nietzsche trail is horrific.
 It’s bad enough going down!
 Maybe take a taxi from the station?

 An hour will do an Eze visit at a push or stay for lunch in one of the exquisite but pricey restaurants such as the Chevre d’Or.

 Eze is tiny and beautiful but so overwhelmed by tourists that it doesn’t really function as a true residential space, more as a ‘museum village’.
 Nevertheless it’s a gorgeous place and makes an excellent day trip from Nice, along with Monaco and/or Menton.